New Orleans jail worker thought he was unclogging a toilet, not helping 10 escape, lawyer says

 Shanking comment was not a threat, lawyer says

-Inmate Antoine Massey, who approached Williams and said he would “shank” him as he was doing his maintenance work, was “just talking to talk” and not intimidating the plumber, Kennedy said.
+Inmate Antoine Massey, who approached Williams and said he would “shank” him as he was doing his maintenance work, was “just talking to talk” and not intimidating the maintenance worker, Kennedy said.

 “Everyone seems to have leaped on that, saying he was acting out of fear.
 No,” Kennedy said.
 “Yes, someone said they would shank him.
 They didn’t say it in a particularly threatening manner.
 They said it more as an aside.”